 Manual Install

-Create a Next.js project with App Router and TypeScript
+Create a Next.js project (App Router + TypeScript)

-npx create-next-app my-app --ts --app --src-dircd my-appThe src directory is optional but recommended, as it keeps the root directory clean.
+npx create-next-app my-app --ts --app --src-dircd my-appThe src directory is optional but recommended because it keeps the project root clean.

-Create vovk.config.mjs at the root of the project with the following content:
+Create vovk.config.mjs at the project root with the following content:

 // @ts-check